WFRT/verif/README.rst

 The first line must describe the columns.
 The following attributes are recognized: date (in YYYYMMDD), offset (in hours), lat (in degrees), lon (in degrees), obs (observations), fcst (deterministic forecast). obs and fcst are required and a value of 0 is used for any missing column.
-The order of the column is free.
+The columns can be in any order.

 NetCDF input
 ------------